12th grade reading list for students aged 17-18

 A Town Like Alice by Nevil Shute

 Set during and after World War Two this novel espouses the virtues of strength, courage, sacrifice and ultimately, love.
-An epic and memorable book which has been adapted into a film.
-Great for book group and wider philosophical discussions in the 12th grade.
+An epic and memorable book that has been adapted into a film.
+Great for book groups and wider philosophical discussions in the 12th grade.

 The Book of Negroes by Lawrence Hill